 Like to be part of GSC?
 Please contact us

 GSC Events on red, IDCE Events on Green and GSOM Events on light blue

 Each semester GSC organize number of events and activities for grad students and we inform event details via student's Clark email.

-Happy Hour is a social event that takes place every other Friday during the semester at the Moynihan's Pub located at 897 Main Street steps away from campus.
+Happy Hour is a social event that takes place every other Friday during the semester at Moynihan's Pub located at 897 Main Street steps away from campus.
 Free pizza from Fantastic Pizza.

-Each semester GSC organize field trips to various places in and around Massachusetts.
-We announce those events few weeks before via Clark email.
+Each semester the GSC organizes field trips to various places in and around Massachusetts.
+We announce those events a few weeks before via Clark email.

-This is a event that happens at the begining of the semester and an opportunity for students to get to know each other while enjoing free music, games and drinks.
+This is an event that happens at the begining of the semester and an opportunity for students to get to know each other while enjoying free music, games and drinks.

 The purpose of the graduate student travel award program is to enhance opportunities for Clark University’s graduate students to present their original research.